The Blue Mountains are spectacular. And for hikers and those that regularly get outdoors walking, there are magnificent views to be found.

 A lot of the paths are on boardwalks which makes walking easy.
 And walking beside Leura Creek as it cascades down the valley is beautiful.
 We had just had days of rain so the creek was flowing well.

-But what really surprised me was the lookout we came to at the end above the Bridal Veil Falls where the view between the cliffs out to the Jamison Valley was stunning.
+But what really surprised me was the lookout we came to at the end is located above the Bridal Veil Falls where the view between the cliffs out to the Jamison Valley was stunning.

 We were nestled in amongst the cliffs and it really felt like you were a part of nature.